-5. COMPETITION FORMAT (Refer to Annex C)
+5. COMPETITION FORMAT (Refer to Annex E)

-- 5.1 All sports competition formats shall be that as approved by the SSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition will be organised in the following formats: - a) Zonal to National ('B' Division) - b) Direct National ('A' Division) - c) Pool to League ('C' Divisions) - 5.3 For a competition to be organised: - 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports. - 5.4 For Match-based sports: - 5.4.1 Each team will play a minimum of 6 matches4.
-(For 'C' Division only) - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams2 for all divisions. - 5.5 Seeding and Placing (Refer to Annex C) - 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 For Pool to League Competitions, the following seeding and placing approaches shall be adopted for the three scenarios below. - a) Barred / Withdrawn Teams b) Missing Teams
+- 5.1 All sports competition formats shall be as approved by the SPSSC's Standing Committee and stated in the specific sport's rules and regulations. - 5.2 The competition can be organised in the following formats: - a) Pool to League (Senior Division) - b) Classification to Tier (Junior Division) - 5.3 For a competition / event to be organised:

+- 5.3.1 There must be a minimum of three (3) registered teams from three (3) different schools for Team Sports (Senior Division). - 5.3.2 There must be a minimum of three (3) registered participants from two (2) different schools for Individual Sports (Junior Division).

+5.4 For Match-based sports:

+- 5.4.1 Each participant / team shall play a minimum of six (6) matches unless otherwise approved by the SPSSC Standing Committee. - 5.4.2 Where entries are grouped, each group shall have a minimum of four (4) participants / teams for all divisions.

+5.5 Seeding and Placing

+- 5.5.1 The preceding year's results shall be used for seeding in the first round of all competition formats. - 5.5.2 The seeding and placing approaches for Classification to Tier (Junior) and Pool to League (Senior) Competitions in these scenarios shall be as follows:

+a) Barred / Withdrawn Teams or Participants

-If any team discontinues participation in the competition during the Pool Round, they will be placed last in the group.
-The team will be treated as a "ghost" entry in the next lower League and placed last there.
+If any team or participant discontinues participation in the competition during Classification / Pool Round, they will be placed last in the group.
+The team will be treated as a "ghost" entry in the next lower Tier / League and placed last there.